 10. Bird Dog (or Alternate Leg and Arm)

-In order to complete this exercise, you will start on the ground on your hands and knees with your hands shoulder-width apart.
-Raise one leg off the floor and hold straight out behind you and raise the opposite arm at the same time.
+In order to complete this exercise, start on the ground on your hands and knees with your hands shoulder-width apart.
+Raise one leg off the floor and hold straight out behind you.
+In the same motion, raise the opposite arm forward and hold.

 We hope that this article detailing some great core exercises for runners has been helpful!
 So, get out there and start including even just one into your routine so that you can improve your core strength and your running!